valttteri/CyberSecurityBase/README.md

 ## Description

 This is the CSB Course Project I with flaws from the OWASP 2021 top 10 list.
 It is a simple blog application where users can write their own blog posts.
-In order to write a blog post, users must create an account.
-Then they can access the front page of the application where writing and viewing blog posts is possible.
-Users can view observe their own information at the profile page.
+In order to use the application, users must log in first.
+Logged users can access the front page of the application where writing and viewing blog posts is possible.
+Users can observe their own information at the profile page.
 Deleting an account is also possible.

 ## Instuctions